openbmc/phosphor-pid-control/README.md

 Testing the system on real hardware will be performed to verify:

-1. The fallback values are used when gsys isn't reporting.
+1. The fallback values are used when the host isn't reporting.
 1. The system behaves as expected given the information it reads.

-Unit-tests will provide that we know it validates information from gsys properly as well as handles difficult to reproduce edge cases.
+Unit-tests will provide that we know it validates information from the host properly as well as handles difficult to reproduce edge cases.

 The testing of this project on real hardware can likely fold into the general gBMC testing planned.